 Liquidity risk is defined as the risk that the Bank has difficulties in meeting obligations associated with its financial liabilities.
-Liquidity risk arises when the Bank might be unable to meet its payment obligations at their due dates or when the Bank has to mobilize funds at higher cost to meet its payment obligations.
+Liquidity risk arises when the Bank might be unable to meet its payment obligations at their due dates under normal or difficult scenarios or when the Bank has to mobilize funds at higher cost to meet its payment obligations.